 \section{Basic Properties of the Knudsen Type Semigroup}

+Suppose the global conditions (i)-(iii) and (vii).
+It will always be clear from the context what we understand by the Borel $\sigma$-algebra $\mathcal B$ over a subset $E$ of some Euclidean space.
+The terms Lebesgue measure or surface measure or canonical measure on $(E,\mathcal{B})$ refer to the measure corresponding to the absolute value of the respective volume form.

-Suppose the global conditions (i)-(viii).
-In the paper we will work with spaces of the form $L^1(E)$.
-It will always be clear from the context what we understand by the Borel $\sigma$-algebra $\mathcal B$ over $E$ and by the Lebesgue measure on $(E,\mathcal{B})$.
-More precisely, let $L^1(E)$ denote the space of all (equivalence classes of) measurable functions on $E$ which are absolutely integrable with respect to the Lebesgue measure on $E$.
+In the paper we will work with spaces $L^1(E)$.
+More precisely, let $L^1(E)$ denote the space of all (equivalence classes of) measurable functions on $E$ which are absolutely integrable with respect to the Lebesgue measure or surface measure or canonical measure on $E$.

 Moreover, it will also always be clear from the context of the actual section, subsection, statement, etc. whether we are concerned with a space of complex valued functions, or if it is sufficient to deal with a space of real valued functions.
 By the {\it normalization condition} of (ii) and the {\it boundary conditions} in (iii), $S(t)$ maps $L^1 (\Omega\times V)$ linearly to $L^1(\Omega\times V)$ with operator norm one.